[ View All Other Cycling Nutrition Topics ]

 Cycling and Drinking…

 It is possible to consume the required salts by adding them to the bicycle water bottle, but be aware that it might not taste so good.
 Each person should try to pick the salt that suits him best.
 I find it better to drink my water without the supplemented salts and consume the required salts by ingesting salt pills.
-Additional information on why is nutrition important is available at bicycle hydration.
+Additional information on why nutrition is important is available at bicycle hydration.

 Did you know...?